Phil MeekinView Profile

-The figures show not only the reasons why people enter into insolvency but also the clear differences between why men and women enter into bankruptcy.
-However, these figures only deal with bankruptcies, not any other personal insolvency procedure and it is worth being aware that those statistics may point towards a slightly different trend than what is shown below.
+These figures show not only the reasons why people enter insolvency but also the clear differences between why men and women go bankrupt.
+However, these figures only deal with personal bankruptcies and don’t consider other individual insolvency procedures.
+Including those figures may indicate a slightly different trend than what is detailed below.

-However, it was non-trading problems that had a significant impact on the finances of those who went bankrupt accounting for 5915 bankruptcies for men and 5180 bankruptcies for women.
-For both, the most common cause of bankruptcy was living beyond their means with 995 bankruptcies for men and 1110 for women.
+General living issues had a significant impact on the finances of those who went bankrupt, accounting for 5,915 bankruptcies for men and 5,180 bankruptcies for women.
+For both, the most common cause of bankruptcy was living beyond their means with 995 bankruptcies for men and 1,110 for women.

 “On the other hand, women’s bankruptcies are disproportionately linked to relationship breakdown or a fall in household income….
 Careful budgeting and seeking early professional advice – rather than getting deeper into debt – can help.”

-Despite these figures, the number of bankruptcies have fallen steadily over the course of recent years, as have the number of insolvencies in general.
-This has been put down to changes in the economy and the increased uptake in other personal insolvency procedures such as Individual Voluntary Arrangements (IVA) and Debt Relief Orders (DRO).
+Despite these figures, the number of bankruptcies has fallen in recent years, as has the number of insolvencies in general.
+This fall has been put down to changes in the economy and the increased uptake in other personal insolvency procedures such as Individual Voluntary Arrangements (IVA) and Debt Relief Orders (DRO).